tarneaux/sharp-ce-125-esp/README.md

 # Sharp CE-125 ESP

-This is a program that can be used to use the sharp CE-125 thermal printer from 1982.
+This is a program that can be used to use the sharp CE-125 thermal printer (released in 1982) with an ESP32-based microcontroller like a Seeed XIAO.

 It is heavily based on code from the
 [cavefischer website](http://www.cavefischer.at/spc/html/CE-125_Print-to.html)